lydell/elm-app-url/README.md

         _ -> Nothing
 ```

 It might feel wrong to repeat the URL segment `blog` so many times, for example.
 My advice is: Don’t try to be clever here for the sake of following the “Don’t Repeat Yourself (DRY)” principle!
 The above is very simple and easy to read, and gives a nice overview of what all your URLs look like.
-It’s easy to change too, since all the repetitions of `blog` is in the same place.
+It’s easy to change too, since all the repetitions of `blog` are in the same place.

 Do however avoid duplication in each branch by calling helper functions.
 But the pattern matching is better left “duplicated”.